Muzietto/es6-lambda-calculus/README.md

 # es6-lambda-calculus
-Describing lambda-calculus using EcmaScript 6 arrow notation (currently only on FF).
+Describing lambda-calculus using EcmaScript 6 arrow notation (currently only on FF, IE11 and Edge).

 Wholly inspired by the study of "Functional Programming through Lambda Calculus" (G. Michaelson)